AppDynamics Application Intelligence Platform

 For finer control over the naming of Struts-based transactions, use custom match rules.

 A custom match rule lets you specify customized names for your Struts-based requests.
 You can also group multiple Struts invocations into a single business transaction using custom match rules.
 See Custom Match Rules for information about accessing the configuration screens.

-The matching criteria for Struts transactions are: Struts Action class names, Struts Action names, and Struts Action method names.
+The matching criteria for creating the rule are: Struts Action class names, Struts Action names, and Struts Action method names.

-To prevent specific Struts Actions and methods from being monitored, add a custom exclude rule.
+To prevent specific Struts Actions and methods from being monitored add an exclude rule.
+See Exclude Rules.
 The criteria for Struts exclude rules are the same as those for custom match rules.
-In particular, you may need to exclude custom-built dispatch servlets, as described next.

 To address this issue, add a custom exclude rule for the dispatcher servlet or add a BCI exclude for it.